JoumanaE/notenote/README.md

 Haml

 Notes:
-1/The haml gem is a pain.
-First, I would recommend Sublime as the text editor, second, always use tab, & be careful with the tabulation.
-If the tabulation is wrong, you will get error message.
+<li> The haml gem is a pain.
+I would recommend the use of Sublime instead of Atom. haml seems to work better with Sublime. </li>
+<li> Be careful with the tabs in your code.
+Make sure you have a clean code.</li>
 2/ The CSS code didn't work well for me.
 I had to change it a little in the banner element.

 #banner {